 A new user-defined CRS can be added to this list after clicking the New button.
 Please provide the database-internal SRID in the corresponding SRID input field of the user dialog and enter the URN encoding of the CRS into the gml:srsName input field (optional).
-A short, meaningful textual description of the CRS has to be provided in the Description field.
+This field also provides a drop-down list of commonly used encoding schemes which can be used as template (such as the OGC encoding scheme).
+A short, meaningful textual description of the CRS must be provided in the Description field.
 This description is used as value for the drop-down on top of the dialog, but also for similar CRS drop-down lists on further tabs of the Importer/Exporter.
 The new CRS is added to the list of user-defined CRSs upon clicking the Apply button.
 The following screenshot provides an example.

-import Export KML/COLLADA/ ITF Export Database Preferences Reference system ms -KML/COLLADA/gITF Export User-defined refere nce systems New reference system Reference systems Reference system New releases system • SRID 31466 Check gml:srsName urn:ogc:def:crs,crs:EPSG::31466,crs:EPSG::5783 Description DHDN / 3-degree Gauss-Kruger zone 2 / DHHN92 Database name DHDN / 3-degree Gauss-Kruger zone 2 SRS type Projected App New Copy Delete Import/export of u ser-defined reference systems Browse Add Replace with Save Restore Default Apply
+3D City Database Importer/E File Project View Help xporter : citydb - [

+Import Export KML/COLLADA/g ITF Export Database e Preferences

+CityGML Import GityGML Export GityGML Export GitML/COLLADA/gITF Export Database Reference systems Gi-General Reference syste

+Reference system DHDN / 3-degree Gauss-Kruger zone 2 / DHHN92 ~

+SRID 31466 Check

+gml:srsName urn:ogc:def:crs:EPSG::31466 ~

+Description DHDN / 3-degree Gauss-Kruger zone 2 / DHHN92

+Database name DHDN / 3-degree Gauss-Kruger zone 2

+SRS type Projected

+Apply New Copy Delete

+Import/export of u Filename user-defined reference systems

+Br owse

+Add Replace with Save

+Restore Default Apply

+Ready PostgreSOL/PostGIS databas e connecto

-Figure 114: Adding a new CRS to the list of user-defined CRSs.
+Figure 116: Adding a new CRS to the list of user-defined CRSs.